Florida Department of Transportation: Districts

 Florida has seven transportation districts and a separate unit for tolled facilities under Florida's Turnpike Enterprise.
 Each district is managed by a district secretary.
 Each district also has major divisions for administration, planning, production, and operations.

 Notable projects

 In 1954, the State Road Department completed the original Sunshine Skyway Bridge, the first fixed span to connect Saint Petersburg directly to Bradenton.
 This greatly shortened the travel time between the two cities, as before cars would have to either use a ferry or drive about 70 mi around Tampa Bay.
 A parallel span was completed in 1971 to make the bridge Interstate standard, and it became part of I-275.
 After the newer, southbound span was destroyed in 1980 when the SS Summit Venture collided into it, a replacement bridge was finished in 1987.

 In 1974, FDOT completed Florida's Turnpike, a 312 mi limited access toll highway that connected the panhandle area through Orlando to Miami.
 The turnpike is part of an initiative to finance transportation with user fees.

-In 2021, FDOT funded a review by scientists from Florida State University, University of Talca and The Hong Kong Polytechnic University, which showed following advantages of on autonomous trains: